setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 > 11:00 AM | Faculty Meeting: Brad Setzler (Kern 517) [link to website](https://www.bradleysetzler.com)

-See the template below for an example of how to do this.
+See the template below for an example of how to fit this information onto a day schedule.

-**2B) Schedule breaks for your visitors by default:** Many seminar schedules look like this:
+### Tip 4) Schedule short breaks for your visitors throughout the day.

+Many seminar schedules look like this:

 > 9:00 AM - 30-minute Meeting 1
 >